 When a missing pet is found, an animal professional (for example a vet or dog warden) will scan the pet revealing the microchip's unique 15 digit code, and contact the microchip database your pet is recorded with.
 The customer care staff will perform some security checks before releasing your contact details to the animal professional - so that your pet can be reunited with you.

 It is a legal requirement for ALL dogs to be microchipped and their keeper's contact details be kept up-to-date.
-Visit our Chip It Check It website to find out what compulsory microchipping means for you.Chip It Check It website
+Find out more about what compulsory microchipping means for you.Compulsory Microchipping